HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/contact.md

 <h1>Contact</h1>
 </div>

-Eugen Solowjow
-Hamburg University of Technology
-Mechanics and Ocean Engineering
-Eißendorfer Straße 42
-21073 Hamburg, Germany
+The HippoCampus project is led by Axel Hackbarth, Daniel Dücker, and Eugen Solowjow of the Institute of Mechanics and Ocean Engineering, Hamburg University of Technology.

+The project is supported by Deutsche Forschungsgemeinschaft (DFG) and Wissenschaft im Dialog (WiD).
+The support is greatly acknowledged.

-Email: eugen.solowjow@tuhh.de
+Email: HippoCAUV@gmail.com